bdnorris/DES-340/lectures/lecture11-specificity.md

 10 is less than 100.

-Sometimes when building a website, you might build a too specific style.
-It's best to avoid, and I'll give you some tips to help, but everyone makes mistakes, and this is a common problem.
+Sometimes when building a website, you might create a too-specific style.
+It's best to avoid it in the first place&mdash;and I'll give you some tips to help with that&mdash;but everyone makes mistakes, and this is a common problem you'll run into as you're learning.

 Other times, you'll be working on something where you only have access to part of the styles.
-You might be working on a theme for some kind of web based product, and it lets you add your own stylesheet, but not change the original.
+You might be working on a theme for some kind of web-based product that lets you add your own stylesheet, but not change the original.

-In these cases you can use `!important`, it makes your rule the most important, no matter what.
+In these cases you can use `!important`, it makes your rule the highest priority, no matter what.

 ```css
 div {